ietf-wg-alto/draft-ietf-alto-path-vector/introduction.md

 not able to understand them.

 Therefore, it is
-beneficial for both parties if an ALTO server provides ALTO clients with an "abstract network state" that provides the necessary details to applications, while hiding the network complexity and confidential information.
+beneficial for both parties if an ALTO Server provides ALTO Clients with an "abstract network state" that provides the necessary details to applications, while hiding the network complexity and confidential information.
 An "abstract network state" is a selected set of abstract representations of intermediate network components traversed by the paths between <source, destination> pairs combined with properties of these components that are relevant to the overlay applications' QoE.
-Both an application via its ALTO Client and the ISP via the ALTO server can achieve better confidentiality and resource utilization by appropriately abstracting relevant path components.
+Both an application via its ALTO Client and the ISP via the ALTO Server can achieve better confidentiality and resource utilization by appropriately abstracting relevant path components.
 The pressure on the server scalability can also be reduced by abstracting components and their properties and combining them in a single response.

-This document extends {{RFC7285}} to allow an ALTO server convey "abstract network state", for paths defined by their <source, destination> pairs.
+This document extends {{RFC7285}} to allow an ALTO Server convey "abstract network state", for paths defined by their <source, destination> pairs.
 To this end, it introduces a new cost type called "Path Vector".
 A Path Vector is an array of identifiers of so-called Abstract Network Element (ANE).
 An ANE